Ik-Joong Kang: Collecting drawings by children, 1997–

 In 1997, the artist began collecting drawings from participants among the general public and especially children.
-Kang would incorporate the drawings into large-scale murals or outdoor installation works by transferring the images onto 3 x 3 or square tiles of varying sizes.
+Kang would incorporate the drawings into large-scale murals or outdoor installation works by transferring the images onto 3 × 3 or square tiles of varying sizes.
 The earliest example, 100,000 Dreams (1999–2000), displayed drawings from 50,000 South Korean children that were built into a 1-kilometer-long winding vinyl greenhouse.
 The project led Kang to work on similar public artworks, which incorporated drawings by children from a wide range of countries and cultures.
 34,000 drawings by children from 135 countries were solicited for Amazed World (2001), a commission from the United Nations, and 126,000 drawings by children from 141 countries for Moon of Dream (2004), a commission by World Culture Open.

 By 2004, Kang's approach to the series evolved to involve not only drawings but also objects.
 For the opening of the new building of Princeton Public Library, NJ, Kang assembled a mural titled Happy World (2004).
-Among its consisting 2,700 3 x 3 inch tiles were about 1,000 tiles that incorporated meaningful artifacts donated by the Princeton community, including "a deck of playing cards owned by Albert Einstein, pieces of the Berlin Wall, and a 1909 Free Public Library notice, along with everyday items such as a sports equipment, a parking meter, and family photos."
-50,000 Windows, A Future Wall (2008) for Gyeonggi Museum of Modern Art is another large-scale mural that incorporates drawings by children, collected objects, as well as the artist's own drawings and writing on 3 x 3 inch tiles.
+Among its consisting 2,700 3 x 3-inch tiles were about 1,000 tiles that incorporated meaningful artifacts donated by the Princeton community, including "a deck of playing cards owned by Albert Einstein, pieces of the Berlin Wall, and a 1909 Free Public Library notice, along with everyday items such as a sports equipment, a parking meter, and family photos."
+50,000 Windows, A Future Wall (2008) for Gyeonggi Museum of Modern Art is another large-scale mural that incorporates drawings by children, collected objects, as well as the artist's own drawings and writing on 3 x 3-inch tiles.